InMediCode/sram-axs-charger/README.md

 ![Micro USB removal step 2](images/micro%20usb%20removal%202_web.png)

 #### Step 3: Clean the Pads
-1. Clean the remaining solder from the pads using soldering iron and desoldering wick
+1. Clean the remaining solder from the pads using a soldering iron and desoldering wick
 2. Clean the PCB thoroughly with isopropyl alcohol and cotton swabs to remove flux residue and debris

 #### Step 4: USB-C Installation Preparation
-1. Apply flux to the cleaned PCB pads where the micro USB connector was removed
+1. Apply flux to the cleaned PCB pads where the Micro-USB connector was removed
 2. Apply flux to the corresponding pins/pads on the USB-C breakout board
 3. Pre-tin both the PCB pads and the USB-C board pins with a small amount of solder